By observing a few rules, everyone can help in maintaining a safer environment.

 - Do not hide cords under rugs or carpets.
 Placing anything on top of the cord could cause the cord to overheat and cause a fire.

 - Keep the heater in a safe working condition, replacing missing guards and controls at once.
 Never operate a defective heater.
-Have all necessary repairs done by a qualified repair person.
+Have all the necessary repairs done by a qualified repair person.

 - If you must use an extension cord, make sure it is a heavy-duty cord marked with a #14 gauge or larger wire.
 An incorrectly-sized cord may create a fire hazard.
 If the heater’s plug has a grounding prong, use only a ground (three-wire) extension cord.